jotavare/42-resources/README.md

 </p>

 #### CRACK THE CODE
-> _Challenges/resources about cyber security and hacking in general._
+> _Challenges about cyber security and hacking in general._

 | Name | Description | Source |
 |------|-------------|--------|